jclauzel/Py-Hdfm-Gooey/README.md

 This project is licensed under the terms of the MIT license.

+"Setup & How to" video avaible at: https://youtu.be/FJG-Z0DCIjQ

 Py-Hdfm-Gooey provides a cross platform (Windows, Linux, MacOS) Graphical Interface that unites two great tools in a single utility: Hdfm-Gooey & Next Sync.
 * The former is mostly targeted at CSpect emulator users, and it provides a simple to use frontend interface to transfer content to an image and start the Spectrum Next emulator.
 * The latter allows hardware owners such as Kick Starter & Clones that has a Wifi/ESP module to synchronize content directly from a machine over the network to their Next machines.